-10 Organizational Changes to Expect for the Post-COVID-19 Era
+10 Workplace Changes to Expect for the Post-COVID-19 Era

 In the immediate aftermath of the onset of the global coronavirus crisis, companies across industries simply had to react.
 Scramble.
 Take immediate action.
 Fast.

 Now, as economies across the world begin to reopen in phases, businesses can also start to return to more strategic planning.

 To help employers during this critical moment of transition, as we resume “business as usual,” we at Headstart gathered HR and T&A leaders from PWC, ThirtyThree, Progressive HR blog, and more to discuss the changes underway and make predictions about those yet to anticipate and prepare for in the weeks and months ahead.

 Here are some of the key insights these experts shared at our virtual conference, The New Normal in Talent Acquisition and HR.